The Register

 The ROPA Entry Filed

-Art 35(3) mandates a DPIA for (a) systematic extensive evaluation including automated decision-making with legal or similarly significant effects and (b) large-scale Art 9 processing.
-Cerulith Clinic AI hits both triggers.
+Art 35(3) mandates a DPIA for (a) systematic evaluation with automated decisions of legal or similarly significant effect and (b) large-scale Art 9 processing.
+Cerulith hits both.

-- Art 30 ROPA must reflect reality.
-Mislabelling produces systemic criticism in any MPN.
+- Art 30 ROPA must match reality.
+Mislabelling reads as systemic in any MPN.

-- Art 9(1) prohibition is the default; Art 9(2) exceptions are narrow and must be evidenced.
+- Art 9(1) prohibits by default; 9(2) exceptions are narrow and need evidence.

 The 'Suggestion' Framing